Sheikh551845/Z-Event/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: A: NaN
+#### Answer:  C: `"12"`

 <i>In the provided function sum(a, b), the parameters a and b are not specified to be of a specific data type.
 When the function is called with sum(1, "2"), JavaScript tries to perform addition with a number (1) and a string ("2").
-In this case, JavaScript will attempt to concatenate the string with the number, resulting in the string "12".
-However, since this is an addition operation, JavaScript will then try to convert "12" back to a number, but it can't do this conversion.
-As a result, it returns NaN (Not a Number).</i>
+In this case, JavaScript will attempt to concatenate the string with the number, resulting in the string "12".</i>